 The answer is found in the differences within the fundamental dynamic of the relationship.

 If two partners have a similar intention for the style of connection they seek, then their relating tends to go well, and their partnership is consistently reinvigorated.

 An essential first step towards cultivating what you want in your marriage or partnership after the age of 50 is to become aware of your patterns: do they work for or against your desires for true romantic intimacy

-There are typically three types of dynamics at play within a romantic relationship, and often these dynamics play out on an unconscious level.
+Typically, three types of dynamics are at play within a romantic relationship, and often these dynamics play out on an unconscious level.